How to Start Your Own Online Magazine in 2025

 Online magazine example from Wageningen University

-Due to their low cost compared to print, online magazines can be seen as a disruptive technology.
+Because of their low cost compared to print, online magazines can be seen as a disruptive technology.
 Many digital publishers have created online editions of their magazines (referred to as digital editions), or switched exclusively to digital magazine formats.

 TL;DR